 Government: the need for secure inter-agency and citizen communication

 Governmental agencies have always had to comply with the highest security standards in their operations.
 In Europe, the stakes were raised with the introduction of GDPR and the enactment of the US CLOUD Act.
 In the US, governmental agencies also need to consider FedRAMP suggestions.

 Outside of high-security standards, government agencies are often motivated to increase their efficiency, meaning more inter-agency collaboration.
 Since agencies work independently, they often use different systems and digital tools, making communication more complex.

 Moreover, the government is increasingly turning to digital communication solutions to expand access to services and increase efficiency.
 Failing to meet citizens’ needs in this area could lead to deteriorated trust.

 For these reasons, government agencies must offer effective digital communication channels to citizens and governmental agencies’ employees.
 This includes chat, video conferencing, and customizable government-to-citizen appointment scheduling.

 When introducing such solutions, government agencies need to take the following into account:

 1. Employ measures to safeguard against security threats

-To avoid security threats such as data breaches and cyber-attacks, governmental organizations need to utilize advanced measures.
+Governmental organizations need to utilize advanced measures to avoid security threats such as data breaches and cyber-attacks.
 This includes specific technological features as well as internal security training for personnel.